tgh/BADVideo/ReadMe.txt

 	- progress bar wouldn't work even with BackgroundWorker
 	- can't compute std. dev. of temporal ranges on the fly
 	- ghosting
+	- execution time
+- just bilateral filtering the images (and brightening) still had noise, just at a higher granularity.
+Temporal median alone (and brightening) had distinct banding and slight ghosting.
+Both temporal mediam and bilateral filter (of whole image) produced best results.

 -------